There's an amazing world out there! But many times, you have to fly to get where you want to be.

 It's a specific phobia, an intense fear that's disproportionate to the actual danger.
 For example, you may know and believe that flying is the safest form of transportation, but you're still convinced that your plane is unsafe.

-To cope with it and even overcome it, you literally have to face the fear.
+To cope with it and even overcome it, you literally have to face the fear because:

-Exposure to the triggers that make you anxious helps you cope
+Exposure to the triggers that make you anxious can help you cope.

 Meet the Fearful Flyers